DathwikK/restaurant_order_processor/README.md

 - `customers.json`
 - `items.json`

+In order to view the contents of these files use these commands: cat customers.json cat items.json

 ## Input Format
 The input JSON file should contain an array of orders.
 Each order must include the customer’s name, phone number, and a list of items.